cvxgrp/dccp/README.md

 cost value = 1.41421356224
 ```

-The solutions obtained by DCCP depend heavily on the initial point the CCP algorithm starts from.
+The solutions obtained by DCCP can depend on the initial point from which the CCP algorithm starts.
 By default the algorithm starts from a random initial point.
 You can specify an initial point manually by setting the ``value`` field of the problem variables.
 For example, the following code runs the CCP algorithm with the specified initial values for ``x`` and ``y``: